Are you aged 16-24?

 Download our App

-Select Repeat Prescriptions, scroll down to the end of the page and you can download the App from here
+On the Repeat Prescriptions page, scroll down to the end of the page and you can download the App from here

 Parental consent – if you still wish your parent/guardian to have access to your records and speak to a Clinician on your behalf, we need written consent from you